 Voila!
 Less than one minute later, you can go to yourappname.netlify.app and should see your news feed.
 (In an upcoming step, we’ll come back to this page.)

-Step 2: Install New Relic Browser agent and add code to measure your app
+Step 2: Install the browser monitoring agent and add code to measure your app

-1. Install New Relic Browser in your application.
+1. Install the browser monitoring agent in your application.

 - If you aren’t already using New Relic One, sign up for a forever-free account.